 Waking up to this view in Ha Long Bay is one of the most surreal moments of 2016.
 Words can’t express the beauty of the cliffs, gently covered by fog and water, disappearing in the horizon.
 Vietnam left me heart broken, just as anyone who reads about its history too.
 However, the whole country is at an inflection point.
 New generations don’t know anything about the war and don’t want to hear about it either – there’s only room for change and progress.
 I have high hopes for this beautiful country and expect to visit it again in the future.

-Download the Free Architecture Guide of Hanoi
+Download the Free Architecture Guide of Ho Chi Minh City

 6. Vienna, Austria